carmencchow/bellabeat_casestudy/README.md

 <br>

 We see that the highest average step count was between 5pm and 7pm, peaking at 6 pm with 599 average steps.
-The next period of high step count happens in the afternoon between 12 and 2 pm.
+The next period of high step count happened in the afternoon between 12 and 2 pm.

 <br>